Last Updated on January 28, 2019

 - If conscious, keep the person warm and loosen clothing.

-Try to ask the person of the substances taken while waiting for medical personnel.
+- Try to ask the person of the substance taken while waiting for medical personnel.

 According to the Cantwell and McBride (1998) study, the withdrawal symptoms for stimulant abuse are the following: